Free Shipping No Minimum Purchases Necessary in the USA and Canada

 TGC Fashion is made to last.

 Fast fashion corporations spit new collections onto sales floors almost every week, and less than one percent of all clothing materials are recycled into new garments.
 Slow fashion flips this model on its head.
-With slower production schedules, small-batch collections, and zero waste designs, slow fashion brands aim to reduce the textile waste clogging our landfills.
+With slower production schedules, small-batch collections, and near zero waste designs, slow fashion brands aim to reduce the textile waste clogging our landfills.
 Instead of chasing trends, these brands utilize enduring styles with layering options and create classic and versatile pieces.
 This encourages customers to build minimalist wardrobes and invest in garments that they keep for a lifetime.